-How to Sell a Condemned House in West Virginia
+How to Sell a Condemned House West Virginia

-If the condemned house in West Virginia only needs repairs or renovations so it can be declared habitable again, then you still may be able to get the most value out of it.
-Buyers prefer a move in ready property.
+If the condemned house only needs repairs or renovations so it can be declared habitable again, then you still may be able to get the most value out of it.
+Buyers prefer a move in ready property in West Virginia.